mhgbrown/webperf-site/README.md

 	Removed a min-width expression from the main stylsheet.
 The width was set to  min-width value instead for IE <= 7.

+* **Rule 2: Use a CDN**

+	Multiple changes to move all static components to the CDN.
+Due to wanting to test the impacts of this rule in the extreme, everything except the HTML page itself is now served from the CDN.

+* **Rule 1: Make fewer HTTP requests, Part 3**

+	This should finally complete the journey for rule 1.
+These changes result in three sprites, and one lone image.
+The three sprites are a non-repeating sprite (for non-repeating images), a repeat-x sprite, and the promo sprite.
+The promo sprite remains separate because it is a different set of images that change frequently.
+The last standalone image repeats on both the x and y, meaning it can't be used in a sprite.